STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

 “Southern Tick-Associated Rash Illness: Florida’s Lyme Disease”

-, Abdelmaseih and colleagues describe a patient case highlighting these similarities and differences.1
+, Abdelmaseih and colleagues describe a patient case highlighting the similarities and differences between STARI and Lyme disease.1

 Case Presentation